maldoinc/wireup/docs/pages/index.md

 cache = container.get(RedisCache | None)
 ```

-### 🛡️ Improved Safety
+### 🛡️ Static Analysis

-Wireup is compatible with mypy strict mode.
-It will also warn at the earliest possible stage about configuration errors
-to avoid surprises at runtime.
+Wireup validates your entire dependency graph at container creation.
+If the container starts, you can be confident there
+won't be runtime surprises from missing dependencies or misconfigurations.

+**Checks performed at startup:**

+- Missing dependencies and unknown types
+- Circular dependencies
+- Lifetime mismatches (e.g., singletons depending on scoped/transient)
+- Missing or invalid configuration keys
+- Duplicate registrations

 === "Container Creation"

-    The container will raise errors at creation time about missing dependencies or other issues.
+    The container validates everything when created.

     ```python
     @injectable